Click here for the DePaul University Biology Course Catalog

 - General Biology III (BIO 193) – Undergraduate: Deals primarily with diversity and development within the plant and animal kingdoms including basic principles of physiology.
 Lecture-laboratory.

-- Vertebrate Physiology (BIO 310) – Undergraduate: Functions and regulatory mechanisms of vertebrate cells, organs and organ systems with special emphasis on mammals.
+- Animal Physiology (BIO 307) – Undergraduate: Functions and regulatory mechanisms of animal cells, organs and organ systems with special emphasis on physiological evolution.
 Lecture-Laboratory.